DenverCoder1/github-readme-youtube-cards/README.md

 <!-- END YOUTUBE-CARDS -->
 ```

+2. Create a folder named `.github` in your repository and inside create a folder named `workflows` if it does not exist.

-2. Create a file in your repo's `.github/workflows` folder and give it a name such as `youtube-cards.yml` with the following contents.
+3. Create a file in your repo's `.github/workflows/` folder and give it a name such as `youtube-cards.yml` with the following contents.

 <!-- prettier-ignore-start -->
 ```yml